 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
-If operating at low speeds or with considerable cockpit weight raise the tabs slightly when underway, to avoid "plowing".
-With the tabs in the "bow down" position you can to maintain a plane at the least possible RPMs.
+Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
+With the tabs in the "bow down" position you will be able to maintain a plane at the least possible RPMs.

 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
-In a slight chop, the waves may be hitting the keel of your boat around the helm area, causing a jarring ride.
-By adjusting the trim tabs and lowering the bow the waves will hit the keel at a more forward point softening the ride.
-Experiment with trim tabs in various sea conditions determine the best positions for your boat under different load conditions.
+In a slight chop, the waves may be hitting the keel of your boat around the helm area, causing an jarring ride.
+By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point, softening the ride.
+Experiment with trim tabs in various sea conditions to determine the best positions for your boat under special load conditions.

 Trim tabs are also useful in correcting a port or starboard running list.
-If the boat is listing to the port side, press the starboard trim tab switch toward "bow down".
+If the boat is listing to the port side press the starboard trim tab switch toward "bow down".
 Press the port trim tab switch toward "bow down" to correct a starboard list.
 This will tend to lower the bow by pulling the higher side to a level position.
-If your bow is already in a low position, correct the list by pressing the trim tab switch toward "bow up".
-This will cause the low side to rise and level the boat improving the running angle.
+If your bow is already in a low position you may correct list by pressing the trim tab switch toward "bow up".
+This will cause the low side to rise and level the boat.
+It will also gradually improve the running angle.